Everything You Need to Know About LinkedIn

 - Don’t use hashtags on LinkedIn.
 Hashtags can be used on Twitter, Facebook and Instagram, but LinkedIn doesn’t have the Hashtag function, so rather leave it for your other social media platforms.

 - Post status updates on LinkedIn.
 Just as with Facebook and Twitter, you need to post regularly to build a noticeable presence among your connections.
-Post links to interesting articles, images relevant your industry (view example below), etc. As mentioned above, always make sure that your posts are relevant to your industry and that they are appropriate for a professional social network.
+Post links to interesting articles, images relevant to your industry (view example below), etc. As mentioned above, always make sure that your posts are relevant to your industry and that they are appropriate for a professional social network.

-It might take you awhile to get into the swing of things, but having a complete LinkedIn profile and an active presence on the platform can benefit you greatly.
+It might take you a while to get into the swing of things, but having a complete LinkedIn profile and an active presence on the platform can benefit you greatly.
 Spend time on LinkedIn, test things out and start building your personal professional brand!